Peggys Point Lighthouse

-Peggys Point Lighthouse, also known as Peggys Cove Lighthouse, is an active lighthouse and an iconic Canadian image.
-Located within Peggy's Cove, Nova Scotia, it is one of the busiest tourist attractions in the province and is a prime attraction on the Lighthouse Trail scenic drive.
+Peggys Point Lighthouse, also known as Peggys Cove Lighthouse, is an active lighthouse and image that is iconic with Canada.
+Located within Peggy's Cove, Nova Scotia, it is one of the busiest tourist attractions in the province.
+It is a prime attraction on the Lighthouse Trail scenic drive.
 The lighthouse marks the eastern entrance of St. Margarets Bay and is officially known as the Peggys Point Lighthouse.

 Description

-The classic red-and-white lighthouse is still operated by the Canadian Coast Guard, and is situated on an extensive granite outcrop at Peggys Point, immediately south of the village and its cove.
+The classic red-and-white lighthouse is still operated by the Canadian Coast Guard.
+It is situated on an extensive granite outcrop at Peggys Point, immediately south of the village and its cove.
 This lighthouse is one of the most-photographed structures in Atlantic Canada and one of the most recognizable lighthouses in the world.

 Visitors may explore the granite outcrop on Peggys Point around the lighthouse; despite numerous signs warning of unpredictable surf (including one on a bronze plaque on the lighthouse itself), several visitors each year are swept off the rocks by waves, sometimes drowning.